Consider a 401(k) rollover instead of cashing out to avoid penalties and taxes. Capitalize will do it for you - for free.

 You’ll see — very quickly — why cashing out may not be the best idea.
 Some considerations include:

-Compound interest is another way of saying “interest on interest” — it results in exponential account growth over time.
 By cashing out your 401(k) early, you’ll be giving up somewhere around 30% of your balance to taxes and penalties.
-This will substantially reduce your asset base and limit the degree to which your account can grow via compound interest in the future.
+This will substantially reduce your asset base as well as the investment returns you can reasonably stand to expect via tax-deferred growth.
 Be sure to check your 401(k) account balance before moving forward with cashing out so you understand how much you’ll end up paying in taxes and penalties.
-Note that if you cease to make additional contributions, you may miss out on taking advantage of any employer match offerings you may have.
+Keep in mind, too, that if you cease to make additional contributions, you may miss out on taking advantage of any employer match offerings you may have.

 If you have a Roth 401(k) or Roth IRA, you won’t pay ordinary income tax when you withdraw money, as you already paid tax on this money when you made contributions to the account.
 You will still be liable for the 10% early withdrawal penalty, however, if you’re below the retirement age of 59 ½.